 - Always describe the pain in words along with a numerical, or pictorial pain scale description.

-- Always keep in mind that the pain scale assessment would be recorded in your medical charts and used in the lawsuit.
+- Always keep in mind that the pain scale assessment would be recorded in your medical records and used in the lawsuit.

 Before pain assessment with any type of pain scale, the plaintiff should be educated about the importance of pain assessment data in his personal injury claim.
-This would encourage the injury victim to provide an unbiased pain description.
+This would encourage him to provide an unbiased pain description.